sebrast/academic-kickstart/content/progress/CMR/index.md

 ---
-title: "The effect of news about prices:  evidence from the Italian auto insurance marke"
+title: "The effect of news about prices:  evidence from the Italian auto insurance market"
 authors:
 - Marco Cosconati
 - Leonardo Melosi